-Cutco.com is widely regarded as one of the finest suppliers of cutlery in the world, but in recent times there have been a number of complaints surface online about the sales side of their business that allows just about anyone to sell their products.
+Cutco.com is widely regarded as one of the finest suppliers of cutlery in the world, but in recent times there have been a number of complaints surfacing online about the sales side of their business that allows just about anyone to sell their products.

 The problem with complaints of this type is establishing the truth from the lies, and here at WFHW we place even greater importance on our investigations when it involves trusted companies like cutco.com.

 That is what we love to do here at workfromhomewatchdog.com, and here is what we discovered about the Cutco complaints being made online.

 Backed by a ‘forever’ guarantee, the quality of the products and the efforts made to offer total protection to the consumer cannot be called into question.

-This all comes down to misinterpretation of the ‘marketing potential‘ message being promoted by Vector Marketing…or does it?
+This all comes down to a misinterpretation of the ‘marketing potential‘ message being promoted by Vector Marketing…or does it?

 If you have ever received an email or flyer from Vector Marketing, or indeed have stumbled on any of their online content related to selling Cutco knives, you will know that they have a focused, and what some are calling “aggressive”, recruitment process in place.